DaVinci Resolve Export IMAGE: PNG, JPG, TIFF (2023!)

 DaVinci Resolve PNG: Add, Transparent, Export (+FIX Issues)

-How to Export Png Image Sequences in Resolve?
+How to Export PNG Image Sequences in Resolve?

 1. On the “Edit” page, select your clip or mark in (short cut i) and out (o) in the timeline.